-Jane Ciabattari is the author of the critically acclaimed short-story collection, "Stealing the Fire" (Kirkus Reviews: "Ciabattari is a master of transformation as she gives these stories of loss, woe, crisis and collapse the salutary and sometimes bracing qualities of plain good fiction"), selected for the Dzanc Books rEprint Series, May 2013.
-Her short stories have been published in Long Island Noir, edited by Kaylie Jones (Akashic Books, 2012), The Literarian, the online publication of the Center for Fiction (edited by Dawn Raffel), KBG Bar Lit, LOST magazine, Chautauqua magazine, Literary Mama, VerbSap, Ms. Magazine (nominated for O.Henry and Pushcart awards), The North American Review, Denver Quarterly, Hampton Shorts (which honored her with an Editors' Choice Award), The East Hampton Star, Blueline, Caprice and Redbook, which nominated her for a National Magazine Award.
-Her story "Payback Time" (see link) was a Pushcart Prize "special mention."
-Her story "How I Left Onandaga County," appears in the anthology "The Best Underground Fiction" (November 2006,Stolen Time Press) and also was a Pushcart Prize special mention, as was her story "MamaGodot," which appeared online in Verbsap and in the summer issue of Chautauqua magazine.
+Jane Ciabattari is the author of the critically acclaimed short story collection "Stealing the Fire", an Iowa Short Fiction finalist (Kirkus Reviews: "Ciabattari is a master of transformation as she gives these stories of loss, woe, crisis and collapse the salutary and sometimes bracing qualities of plain good fiction"), selected for the Dzanc Books rEprint Series.
+Her short stories have been published in Nothing Short of 100: Selected Tale from 100WordStory, edited by Grant Faulkner, Lynn Mundell and Beret Olson; A Book on the Table, a flash anthology commissioned for April 2018 Independent Bookstore Day; Big Other, New Flash Fiction Review, Long Island Noir, edited by Kaylie Jones (Akashic Books), The Literarian, the online publication of the Center for Fiction (edited by Dawn Raffel), Literary Mama, Ms. Magazine (nominated for O.Henry and Pushcart awards), The North American Review, Denver Quarterly, Hampton Shorts (which honored her with an Editors' Choice Award), The East Hampton Star, and Redbook, which nominated her for a National Magazine Award.
+Her story "Payback Time" was a Pushcart Prize "special mention."
+Her story "How I Left Onandaga County," appears in the anthology "The Best Underground Fiction" (Stolen Time Press) and also was a Pushcart Prize special mention, as was her story "MamaGodot," which appeared online in Verbsap and in Chautauqua magazine.

 Ciabattari was born and raised in Emporia, Kansas.
 She began her writing career as a high school columnist for The Emporia Gazette.
 She studied creative writing at Stanford University (B.A.) and San Francisco State University (M.A.).
-With her husband Mark, who also is a writer, she divides her time between Sag Harbor, NY, and Sonoma County, CA.
+With her husband Mark, who also is a writer, she is based in Sonoma County, CA.